sona05022000/-freshersbatch-oct16/README.md

 ![Development and Design](https://github.com/Kunal-Kumar-Das191049/Employee-Management-System/blob/master/Update_Employee.png)

 ## Conclusion
-         This application can help the users to save their time and efforts by paying their electricity bill online  rather than standing in long queues and waiting for their turn to arrive.
+         This application can help the organizations to maintain the the records of their Employees rather than using pen,paper and registers.

-         Since it is a paperless mode of transaction so it is also environment friendly as well as clutter free for the customer.
+         Since it is a paperless mode of maintaining records so it is also ENVIRONMENT FRIENDLY as well as CLUTTER FREE for the orgainzations.
 ## License
    ### MIT LICENSE
 link:https://github.com/Kunal-Kumar-Das191049/Electricity-Billing-Management-System/blob/master/LICENSE